Let’s dive into the world of bridal jewelry, focusing on the most important piece which is an engagement ring, the beginning of everything!

-In my opinion couples need to be involved in designing the ring, after all it is celebrating their love and has a very sentimental value in cherishing their relationship.
-Therefore my first recommendation is to propose with a loose stone in a beautiful box which will definitely sweep her off her feet and then create the perfect ring together.
-Unless you know exactly what she is looking for based on her pinterest or posts she likes on social media and finally if her best friend knows!
+In my opinion, couples need to be involved in designing the ring, after all, it is celebrating their love and has a very sentimental value in cherishing their relationship.
+Therefore my first recommendation is to propose with a loose stone in a beautiful box that will definitely sweep her off her feet and then create the perfect ring together.
+Unless you know exactly what she is looking for based on her Pinterest or posts she likes on social media and finally if her best friend knows!

 - ROUND: is the most sought after shape in diamonds because of its incomparable brilliance thanks to 57 facets that reflect the light and create sparkle and fire.
 (Not recommended for gemstones unless from a very high caliber)

 - OVAL: is one of the most popular shapes from diamonds to gemstones, make sure in diamonds there is no bow tie present if so you will see two black triangles in the middle of the stone. because of its elongated shape, we have seen it grow more and more on brides.

 - PEAR: Usually looks larger than its stated carat weight because of its wider spread and given that more of the stone is shown from top, view.

 - MARQUISE: like oval and pear is perfect to make fingers look slender and long, their elongated shape is helping with this.

 - HEART: well its the symbol of love, do I need to say more?
 From diamonds to gemstones it looks gorgeous, one thing to be mindful is the proportions.
 Make sure it is not too slim or chubby, it has to be the perfect heart.